Badyuh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell redirection and filter task
+shell redirection and filter task